Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 Platform devices
 ~~~~~~~~~~~~~~~~
 Platform devices are devices that typically appear as autonomous
-entities in the system.
+entities in the woke system.
 This includes legacy port-based devices and
 host bridges to peripheral buses, and most controllers integrated
 into system-on-chip platforms.
 What they usually have in common
 is direct addressing from a CPU bus.
 Rarely, a platform_device will